-Otherwise, you will need recent versions of autoconf, automake, libtool, asciidoc, a2x and its dependencies for DocBook/dblatex.
+To build from Git, you will need recent versions of autoconf, automake, libtool, asciidoc, a2x and its dependencies for Doc-Book/dblatex.
 Rather than publish a list of the exact versions needed (which will quickly become out of date), we recommend you consult your distribution's dependency list for building a NUT package, and use that as a starting point.